leepeuker/rbtv-reddit/README.md

 # rbtv-reddit
-A collection of reddit bots, used for the "www.rocketbeans.tv" subreddit
+A collection of reddit bots for www.reddit.com/r/rocketbeans

 TODO: